robotframework/rfdoc/README.rst

     Acceptance tests.
 Naturally using Robot Framework.

 db/
-    The default location for database.
+    The default location for the development database.

 src/
     RFDoc source code.

 tools/
-    Scripts to use as part of the CI pipeline or as SCM hooks.
+    Utilities to use as part of the CI pipeline or as SCM hooks.

 Running the Acceptance Tests